 consults a lawyer and on whose behalf the lawyer renders or agrees to render legal services; or

-having consulted the lawyer, reasonably concludes that the lawyer has agreed to render legal services on his or her behalf.
+having consulted the lawyer, reasonably concludes that the lawyer has agreed to render legal services on their behalf.

 and includes a client of the law firm of which the lawyer is a partner or associate, whether or not the lawyer handles the client’s work.